MrNeuronix/IRISv2/README.md

 # IRISv2

-A new version of IRIS-X with strong modular system and RESTful service.
+A new version of IRIS-X (home automation system) with strong modular system.
-IRISv2 is home automation system with voice control and REST API.
 This is core part of smart home system with no human interface.
 Interface is available from **IRISv2-Web** repository.

 [![Build Status](https://travis-ci.org/Neuronix2/IRISv2.png?branch=master)](https://travis-ci.org/Neuronix2/IRISv2)